masudmirza/Quote-App-Sigli/README.md

 [https://app-quoteapp-development.azurewebsites.net/graphql](https://app-quoteapp-development.azurewebsites.net/graphql)

-You can use this interface to explore the schema, run queries, mutations, and test cursor-based pagination.|
+You can use this interface to explore the schema, run queries and test cursor-based pagination.

 ---